-Dr. Amelia Burke-Garcia is an award-winning health communicator and researcher with over 20 years of experience creating and evaluating innovative and impactful health interventions.
+Dr. Amelia Burke-Garcia is a health communication scientist and strategist with more than 20 years of experience designing and evaluating innovative and impactful health interventions.
 She currently works at NORC at the University of Chicago, where she leads the organization’s Center for Health Communication Science.
-In this role, she designs and implements strategies that leverage the power of communication to influence behavior and develops new digital data collection methodologies and communication solutions.
+In this role, she designs and implements strategies that leverage the power of communication to influence behavior.

-She also has been examining the role of influencers in health communication and research for more than a decade.
+She also has been examining the role of influencers in health communication and research for nearly two decades.
 She has co-led an NIH-funded study examining the effects of mommy bloggers on reader awareness of environmental risk factors for breast cancer and their intention to take steps to reduce their risk.
-She has also completed an exploratory study examining the knowledge, attitudes, and behaviors of online influencers who are also non-vaccinators and now co-leads three grants focused on exploring vaccine hesitancy amongst communities of color.
+She also completed an exploratory study examining the knowledge, attitudes, and behaviors of online influencers who are also non-vaccinators and co-led several grants focused on exploring vaccine hesitancy amongst communities of color.
 Most recently, she has been exploring what she calls, “Health Communication AI” or the use of generative AI to revolutionize how we communicate about health.

-She is the author of the S.O.C.I.A.L. framework for planning and evaluating digital campaigns and the author of the book, Influencing Health: A Comprehensive Guide to Working with Online Influencers, which was published by Routledge in 2019.
-Her new award-winning book, Communicating Through a Pandemic: A Chronicle of Experiences, Lessons Learned, and a Vision for the Future, is also now available.
+She is the author of the S.O.C.I.A.L. framework for planning and evaluating digital campaigns, the author of NORC’s model of health communication campaign evaluation, and the author of the book, Influencing Health: A Comprehensive Guide to Working with Online Influencers, which was published by Routledge in 2019.
+Her latest award-winning book, Communicating Through a Pandemic: A Chronicle of Experiences, Lessons Learned, and a Vision for the Future, is also now available.
 She has also been published in numerous other books and journals.

-She is currently an advisor to Preppr.ai and a member of the Board of Directors for Vaccinate Your Family and a founding member of the Society for Health Communication.
+She is currently Chair of the Board of Directors for Vaccinate Your Family and a founding member of the Society for Health Communication.
 She is also a member of the Council for Quality Health Communication, the Board of Directors for ShiftCon, the largest health and wellness influencer network in the U.S., part of the Scientific Committee for BigSurv, the leading international conference on Big Data and Survey Research, and a member of the editorial board for the peer-reviewed journal, Social Marketing Quarterly.
-Previously, she was a member of the Board of Directors for the Global Alliance for Behavioral Health and Social Justice.
+Previously, she was an advisor to Preppr.ai and a member of the Board of Directors for the Global Alliance for Behavioral Health and Social Justice.

 She holds a Ph.D. in Communication from George Mason University, a Master’s degree from Georgetown University, and a Bachelor’s degree from McGill University.